 It’s frustrating when your Roku can’t seem to connect to your hotspot.
 You’ve followed all the right steps repeatedly, but something doesn’t seem to work.

-If you continuously get an error message or can’t access Roku services while on your hotspot, we’ve got solutions.
+If you continuously get an error message or can’t access Roku services while on your hotspot, I’ve got solutions.

 #1 Reset Network Settings on Your Roku and iPhone

 On Your Roku